Christopher Evans (outlaw): Evans meets Sontag

-According to Sontag, he spent two weeks in the railway hotel in Sacramento before being kicked out after two weeks while still unwell.
+According to Sontag, he spent two weeks in the railway hotel in Sacramento before being kicked out while still unwell.
 When he went to the railway office in San Francisco to look for light work, the railroad only offered him his old job as a brakeman and told him that he could take it or leave it.
 Unable to perform his previous job due to his condition, John was left homeless and out of work at twenty-five years old.
 Some of his friends had paid for his room at the railway hotel in Tulare, but they could only do so for so long.
 When the group in front of the hotel finally began to depart for home, Sontag was left with nowhere to go.

-Chris lingered, as he could not bring himself to leave, noticing the downcast look on John's face.
-Feeling a sudden impulse, Chris offered John to come home with him, explaining that he needed someone to perform some light work around his house as he was gone most of the time.
-John thanked Evans and agreed.
+Evans offered Sontag to come home with him, explaining that he needed someone to perform some light work around his house as he was gone most of the time.
+Sontag agreed.

-Chris’ horses also responded well to John, and Chris could tell that he cared deeply for them.
+Evans' horses also responded well to Sontag, and Evans could tell that he cared deeply for them.
 John and Chris both shared a love for horses and both were superb riders.
-John exceeded Chris’ expectations working on their property over the several months that followed.
-By that summer, he was hauling lumber for Chris from Redwood Mountain to the valley.
-A year later, in 1889, Molly would give birth to another son, who they named John Christopher.
+Sontag exceeded Evans' expectations working on their property over the several months that followed.
+By that summer, he was hauling lumber for Evans from Redwood Mountain to the valley.
+A year later, in 1889, Molly gave birth to another son, who they named John Christopher.

-Train Robberies
+Train robberies

 Pixley

 From 1889 to 1898, seven train robberies were attempted in the San Joaquin Valley.
-On February 22, 1889, the southbound train No. 17 arrived in Pixley at 7:00 o’clock in the evening.
+On February 22, 1889, the southbound train No. 17 arrived in Pixley at 7 o’clock in the evening.
 At the appropriate time, the No. 17 train departed Pixley, with two men hidden in the tender.
 A few moments later, the two men both snuck into the engineer cab and pointed their revolvers at the engineer and fireman.
 Checking the time, the robbers then forced the engineer to stop the train about two miles south of Pixley, at Deer Creek.
-Meanwhile, a Merced Deputy Constable, named Ed Bentley, and the conductor got out of their car and began walking towards the engine to see why the train had stopped.
+Meanwhile, a Merced Deputy Constable named Ed Bentley and the conductor got out of their car and began walking towards the engine to see why the train had stopped.
 One of the masked men then ordered the engineer and fireman in front of him and, using them as cover, marched them back to the express car.
 The other robber then arrived at the other side of the express car, but noticed it had been bolted.
 He shouted at the messenger inside and ordered him to open the door.
 When the messenger refused, the robber placed a dynamite bomb under the door and lit it.
 After signaling his companion to stand back, the bomb exploded, blowing the glass out of the windows.
 The door however remained intact and it did not break or derail the car.